shadybraden/homelab/docker/README.md

 Clone this repo, then go to the docker folder.
 `cp env .env` now use `.env` as your actual env file.

-Run `chmod 600 .env && sudo chown root:root .env` to secure it a bit more. (note that this works with docker and probably not podman)
+Run `sudo chmod 600 .env && sudo chown root:root .env` to secure it a bit more. (note that this works with docker and *probably not* podman)

 Edit the `.env` file as needed, then run: